Hassanal Abdullah

 2021: Mexico International Poetry Festival (virtual)

-2021: Polish International Poetry Festival
+2021: Polish International Poetry Festival, Poznan, Poland

 2019: Internatioanl Poetry Festival in Greece